This post may contain affiliate links. Read the full disclosure here.

 - Heavy-bottomed saucepan: This is the key equipment for melting the butter and the marshmallows.

-- Spatula: A silicone spatula will help you mix this recipe with ease.
+- Spatula: A silicone spatula (affiliate link) will help you mix this recipe with ease.

 How to make rice krispie treats